Frozzy6/dribbble-api-test/README.md

 # dribbble-api-test

-Since dribble goes to v2 api this example may doesn't work If network fails, response data will be replaced by mock
+Since dribble goes to v2 api this example may doesn't work.
+If network fails, response data will be replaced by mock

 ## Installation